Readri205/MS2_Project/README.md

 *   Student assessment at Code Institute.
 I have looked to accommodate comments back on MS1 to reduce any re-occurring issues in MS2.

 *   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/).
-Dante Healy, in particular, who has provided consistent feedback during development.

 *   Friends and family providing review and feedback on the site content, navigation, screen size testing.
 This has been invaluable with two very 'have mobile, will travel' daughters, it is often brutal but effective.